Janggi: Setting up

 In tournaments, the elder player, or higher ranked player, conceals a soldier from each side in their hands.
-The opponent selects a hand to determine their colour.
+The opponent selects a hand to determine their color.
 After that, Han places their pieces first, followed by Cho placing theirs.
 (The reason both sides are not placed simultaneously is because the positions of horse and elephant can be transposed, giving some strategical advantage to the player who places last.)

 There are four or five possible setups.
 They are basically named after the relative position of elephant.

 Traditionally, there is the fifth, Central Chariot Setup, which is no longer used in modern tournament rule in South Korea, but may be still found in casual games or in North Korea.

 After the pieces are set up, Cho moves first.

 Ending the game

 The game is won by checkmating the opposing general.
 This is called weh-tong (외통).

 In Western chess, stalemate is achieved when no legal moves are possible.
-However, the stalemate is not a draw in janggi.
+However, stalemate effectively does not exist in janggi.
 The player must pass their turn when no legal moves are possible.
 If neither player can move legally, or if neither player can win because neither player has enough pieces, the game ends in a draw.